-I am honoured to have been placed third in the Paper Swans Press pamphlet competition 2018.
+I have been placed third in the Paper Swans Press pamphlet competition 2018.
 The esteemed judge, Abegail Morley, said of my manuscript in her judge's report that “From the opening poem [the collection] had me gripped. [...]
 I was immediately hooked and the poet did not disappoint.
 I was inside this book [...] – here are great titles, each thoughtfully placed in the narrative – the weight of each beautifully tipping into the next.
 The language was precise, there was a lot of clear thinking in this to make it as tight as possible and the meticulous editing paid off.”
 Many thanks indeed to Abegail for these generous words, and congratulations to the winner and all longlistees.
 Full details can be viewed here:

-I'm very happy that my poem, "Corn Dolly", has received another publication, this time in the anthology, "Words for the Wild", edited by Amanda Oosthuizen and Louise Taylor, who curate the beautifully-produced webzine of the same name.
+My poem, "Corn Dolly", has received another publication, this time in the anthology, "Words for the Wild", edited by Amanda Oosthuizen and Louise Taylor, who curate the beautifully-produced webzine of the same name.
 Information can viewed here:

 Thursday 28th June...
 I will be reading at the London launch of "The Lonely Crowd", alongside a variety of other readers from the journal.
 This is an all-ticketed event, with booking information here: